Todd A. Proebsting

 I recently worked on research reproducibility in Computer Science with Christian Collberg.
 The work began with a simple effort to measure the repeatability of CS research.
 Our efforts culminated in creating a public database of recent CS publications AND their associated digital artifacts: www.findresearch.org.

-I've currently have small projects related to the following topics:
+I currently have projects related to the following topics:

 Past papers, mostly on programming language topics, can be found on Google Scholar.